rowangithub/DOrder/README.md

 We only show one predicate in the result of the function for simplicity.
 In the result type, V represents the value of the result heap.
-The given specification states that the parent-child relation (e.g. link (V, t, 1, 2, u, v) where u and v are free) between elements contained in the result heap preserves their parent-child relation (e.g. link (h2, t, 1, 2, u, v)) in the input heap h1 and h2.
-[You might find that link (V, t, 1, 2, u, v) is simplified to link (V, t, 2, u, v) in the output due to the
+The given specification states that the parent-child relation (e.g. link (V, t, 1, 2, u, v) where u and v are quantified) between elements contained in the result heap preserves their parent-child relation (e.g. link (h2, t, 1, 2, u, v)) in the input heap h1 and h2.
+[You might find that link (V, t, 1, 2, u, v) is simplified to link (V, t, 2, u, v) in the result due to the
 <a href="#simplification">simplification strategy</a>.]

 DOrder also outputs _shape-data_ specifications.
 For example, for the _heapsort_ function,